Mini Gastric Bypass Surgery: Pros and Cons

 Mini gastric bypass side effects tend to be rare, typically affecting only a very small percentage (fewer than 5%) of patients.
 When performed by an experienced bariatric surgeon, MGB surgery is a highly safe procedure with predictable successful outcomes.

-SmartShape™ has been awarded a Center of Excellence in Metabolic and Bariatric Surgery (CoEMBS) accreditation by the Surgical Review Corporation—the first Canadian facility to earn this honour.
-Our commitment to exceptional patient care before, during, and long after their procedures make SmartShape™ a destination for bariatric surgery patients throughout Canada and abroad.
+SmartShape™ is committed to exceptional patient care before, during, and long after their procedures make SmartShape™ a destination for bariatric surgery patients throughout Canada and abroad.

 Mini Gastric Bypass Requirements